hookedupjoe/secure-iframe-demo/README.md

 # Original source code
 From this blog ..
 http://www.panda-os.com/blog/2015/03/communicate-iframe-parent-window/
-* This version is not secure, it uses (*) on send and does not use origin
+* This version is not secure, it uses (*) on send and does not check origin when received
 * Used the window back/forth code from this blog